FuelLabs/sway-libs/libs/token/SPECIFICATION.md

 #### `is_string()`

-This function will return whether the metadata is a string or not.
+This function will return whether the metadata is a string.

 #### `is_int()`

-This function will return the whether metadata is an int or not.
+This function will return the whether metadata is an int.

 #### `is_bytes()`

-This function will return the whether metadata are bytes or not.
+This function will return the whether metadata are bytes.

 #### `is_b256()`